akosfurton/akosfurton.github.io/_posts/2017-01-23-Stock-Clustering.md

 Quanta Services Inc. (PWR) experienced the lowest daily return of any S&P 500 stock during 2015 of -28.50% on October 16, 2015.
 PWR dropped from 26.21 to 18.74 over the course of the day.

-A more in-depth look at the stock's trading data reveals that its volatility in terms of shares sold jumbed from about 4 million to 24 million daily transactions.
+A more in-depth look at the stock's trading data reveals that its volatility in terms of shares sold jumped from about 4 million to 24 million daily transactions.
 The company warned that its 3rd quarter results would be weaker than expected and results might impact the fourth quarter.

 Over the course of the year, Quanta experienced poor performance, with its share price decreasing from 28.35 to 20.25.
 The weak results occurred due to falling oil and gas prices because of the emergence of fracking.
 Consequently, the energy industry's services sector in which Quanta operates also experienced significant hardship.